pulumi/docs/content/blog/announcing-crossguard-preview/index.md

 ## Try it Today

 Pulumi CrossGuard empowers everyone to build better, safer applications and infrastructure.
-Today, Pulumi CrossGuard is available to preview for all Team Pro and Enterprise organizations.
-Organization administrators can opt-in to the preview via the "Policies" tab in the [Pulumi Console](https://app.pulumi.com/).
+Today, Pulumi CrossGuard is available to preview for all Pulumi users.
+For Team Pro and Enterprise organizations, administrators can opt-in to the preview via the "Policies" tab in the [Pulumi Console](https://app.pulumi.com/).
 To get started with CrossGuard today, here are some resources:

 * If haven't played around with Pulumi yet, here is [Pulumi's Getting Started tutorial]({{< relref "/docs/get-started" >}}).
 * [Policy as Code Getting Started tutorial]({{< relref "/docs/get-started/policy-as-code" >}})